 The anterior cruciate ligament (ACL) lives in the center of the knee and prevents the tibia (the larger lower-leg bone) from shifting forward.
 The ACL also stabilizes the tibia during rotational movements, and when the ACL becomes loose, it can cause rotational instability in the tibia, also causing pain.

 Most physicians who examine the ACL are looking for catastrophic instability that would require surgery.
-Hence, what often gets missed are loose ligaments that over time can lead to problems.
+Hence, what often gets missed are loose ligaments that, over time, can lead to problems.
 In this patient, her traditional drawer test was normal, but a second, less-well-known ACL test showed issues.
 So how could this second positive test relate to front inside knee pain even though most physicians would have said her ACL test was normal?Learn about Regenexx procedures for knee conditions.

-She’d had a normal drawer test, so when I pulled the tibia forward, it seemed to be fine; however, when I took it a step further and rotated the tibia, it was unstable compared to her normal side.
-She had initially injured the ligament in a ski injury, and the rotational instability from this old injury ended up causing some serious issues for her.
+She’d had a normal drawer test, so when I pulled the tibia forward, it seemed fine; however, when I took it a step further and rotated the tibia, it was unstable compared to her normal side.
+She had initially injured the ligament while skiing, and the rotational instability from this old knee injury caused some serious issues for her.

 On the right, when I rotated the tibia, there was a dramatic amount of motion seen on the ultrasound.
-In fact, I was going faster on the right because it was so loose.
-In the video you can see how that excessive motion is beating up her meniscus on that side every single time she tries to take a step, as the tibia rotates when you walk.
+I was going faster because it was loose — joint hypermobility.
+You can see how that excessive motion beats up her meniscus on that side every time she tries to take a step, as the tibia rotates when you walk.
 And every single time she makes a pivoting movement, it beats up her meniscus and this corner of the knee even more.